-The School of Ants project is a citizen-scientist driven study of the ants that live in urban areas, particularly around homes and schools.
+The School of Ants project is a citizen scientist driven study of the ants that live around homes and schools.
 Participation is open to anyone interested!
-The data that is collected by hundreds of citizen scientists is giving us valuable data about the diversity and distribution of ants across the United States.
+The data are collected by thousands of citizen scientists gives us valuable data about the diversity and distribution of ants across the United States.

 - Dr. Eleanor’s Book of Common Ants of New York City